PxYu/Pretraining-CLIR/README.md

 ### Resources

+This [link](https://drive.google.com/drive/folders/1Ka4uRJqncxsQ5j7o8rgvRAAkE1IaaLV_?usp=sharing) contains the following resources:

-- Processed multi-lingual Wiki for pretraining: []().
-Look at how these data were constructed in our paper!
+- Processed multi-lingual Wiki for pretraining: Look at how these data were constructed in our paper!
-- Pretrained checkpoints: []().
+- Pretrained checkpoints.
 Look at the first lines in the training logs to see how each model was trained.
 - Processed CLEF evaluation data: I am not authorized to open-source it because it is not free.
 But if you have access to CLEF and have questions about how to run this model on the data, contact me!